traelincoln/traelincoln/my_collections/_posts/2022-03-02-finding-love.md

---
+---
-Title: The Secretary problem.
+title: The Secretary problem.
 Subtitle: The Problem Of Marriage Part 1.
---
+---